A thesis is a research project that you develop, implement, and write up using the

 Deciding on a topic for your thesis can be done by researching areas you are interested in at the library.
 You can make the final decision by approaching those professors with whom you would like to work and finding out if they are interested in working on that topic with you and have the time and expertise to do so.

-You sign up for variable credit (1-6 hours) when registering for thesis (PSY 6440).
+You will sign up for variable credit (1-6 hours) when registering for thesis (PSY 6440).
 You must enroll for at least 1 credit hour of thesis each semester from the time you begin working on the proposal until you finish.
-You will receive either a "S" (satisfactory) or a "U" (unsatisfactory) grade for each semester you are registered.
+You will receive either an "S" (satisfactory) or a "U" (unsatisfactory) grade for each semester you are registered.
 Keep in mind that it will probably take at least one calendar year to complete your thesis.
-You need 3 hours with a "S" to complete your thesis.
+You need 3 hours with an "S" to complete your thesis.
 Consult with your advisor before registering for thesis credit.

 A few times each semester the Records Office sends out class rolls to each instructor requiring that they identify students who are not actually attending courses for which they are enrolled.
 The chair then checks with the thesis chairs about the progress of their students.
 For financial aid purposes, it is important that you are putting in a commensurate amount of effort for the number of thesis credits for which you are enrolled.
-The bottom line is that if you are signed up for thesis credits, you need to have contact with your advisor on a regular basis and put in the number of hours that are commensurate with your thesis credits.
+If you are signed up for thesis credits, you need to have contact with your advisor on a regular basis and put in the number of hours that are commensurate with your thesis credits.
 If you sign up for thesis credits and do not meet with your advisor and/or do not put in the required amount of work, not only may you receive a "U" for thesis, but this may have negative implications for your financial aid.
 We urge you to consult with your thesis advisor about his/her expectations for the number of hours you need to work on your thesis each week.

 A thesis is required in all psychology graduate programs except Counseling.